ci010/electron-vue-next/docs/index.md

   - Using [vue-router-next](https://github.com/vuejs/vue-router-next)
 - Using [eslint](https://www.npmjs.com/package/eslint) with Javascript Standard by default
 - Built-in TypeScript Support
-  - Using [esbuild](https://github.com/evanw/esbuild) in [rollup](https://github.com/rollup/rollup) (align with vite) to build main process typescript code
+  - Using [esbuild](https://github.com/evanw/esbuild) (align with vite) to build main process typescript code
-  - Built-in a typescript rollup plugin to typecheck
 - NodeJS `worker_threads` workflow out-of-box
   - Don't need to worry the worker threads bundle/build when you use it.
 - Preload scripts build workflow out-of-box